 As I now weave my way through the Old Town, I’m not just following housewives carrying empty shopping bags, but also the chimes of a church bell.
 It can’t be much further to go.
 Behind the next corner, in the shadow of an imposing Gothic church, the market’s bustle suddenly begins.
 Colourful stalls fill the historic market square, framed by a multitude of beautifully restored timber-framed houses.
 On a first foray into the narrow alleys between the busy stalls, I’m struck by the abundance of produce that now spreads out before me.
 The displays overflow with variety, boasting a wide range of different fruits, vegetables, herbs and flowers.
 I simply can’t pass by many of the crates without quickly getting stuck in to have a sniff at the plants, some of which I don’t recognise.

 The first morsel I sample is a fresh fig, which tastes so sweet that I can scarcely believe it was picked by the farmer just around the corner from here.
 I sink my teeth into crimson raspberries at the next stall, smell a fresh, violet artichoke blossom and even find a wooden crate full of little kiwis at the end of the row.
 As someone who usually wanders the weekly markets of Berlin, I’m in awe of this almost Mediterranean wealth of regional produce.
 A little later on, I chat with the growers and find out why this comparison is not so wide of the mark after all.
 A total of 2,000 hours of sunshine a year in the Palatinate make it one of the warmest climate zones north of the Alps and ensure that an unexpectedly rich variety of fruits and vegetables flourishes here – not to mention unique wines.
-The nearby Haardt mountain range acts like a giant wall to protect the hills of the Wine Route and the depressions of the Rhine Valley against the rain and areas of low pressure which drench the Palatinate Forest, but which wear themselves out before they reach the Riesling, figs and cauliflower next door.
+The nearby Haardt mountain range acts like a giant wall to protect the hills of the Wine Route and the depressions of the Rhine Valley against the rain which drenches the Palatinate Forest, but wears itself out before reaching the Riesling, figs and cauliflower next door.